isomerpages/pa-tampineschangkat/_about-us/About Tampines Changkat.md

 One of our main priorities is to promote social-cohesiveness and cultivate the culture of sharing care and love.

-Today, we are proud that we play an essential role in bringing the community closer together through various events and activities that we do, and we also create a strong sense of belonging for all who call Tampines Changkat home.
+Today, we are proud that we play an essential role in bringing the community closer together through leveraging on the resources that we have to conduct various events and activities.
+In addition, we also create a strong sense of belonging for all who call Tampines Changkat home.

 #ShowingCareTheChangkatWay